Tensile and compressive strain tuning of a Kondo lattice: Results and Discussion

 Fig.~\ref{figure3} shows the temperature dependence of the electrical resistance of four different single crystals at ambient strain down to 1.8~K. After passing a characteristic maximum around $T_{\rm max}=136$~K the resistance decreases upon cooling and reaches $\rho_{300{\rm K}}/\rho _{1.8{\rm K}}$ values in between 8 to 14 similar as reported earlier~\cite{int4}.
 The resistivity maximum is characteristic for heavy-fermion metals and arises from incoherent Kondo scattering on the ground state and the excited crystal electric field (CEF) levels (cf. the inset of Fig.~\ref{figure3}) of the f-electrons~\cite{Cornut1972}.
 Note, that due to the CEF effect the resistivity maximum can appear far above the Kondo temperature of the ground state doublet~\cite{Lassailly1985}.
 Inelastic neutron-scattering experiments on YRS powder have found CEF excitations of the Yb$^{3+}$ ions at approximately 17, 25 and 43~meV~\cite{Inelastic}.
 Since the highest level corresponds to temperatures well above room temperature, we consider the Kondo effect on the ground state and first two excited doublets (with excitations energies $\Delta_1$ and $\Delta_2$ in Kelvin, respectively), yielding according to Hanzawa et al.~\cite{Hanzawa1985}, a "high-Kondo temperature"

-where $T_{\rm K}$ denotes the Kondo temperature for the ground state doublet, which is around 25~K for YRS~\cite{PRLTokiwa}.
-Using this value and splittings of $\Delta_1=197.2$~K and $\Delta_2=290$~K yields $T_{\rm K}^{\rm h}=112$~K, which is about 20\% lower than the maximum temperature $T_{\rm max}$ of the electrical resistance at ambient strain.
+where $T_{\rm K}$ denotes the Kondo temperature for the ground state doublet, which is around 27~K for YRS~\cite{PRLTokiwa}.
+Using this value and splittings of $\Delta_1=197$~K and $\Delta_2=290$~K yields $T_{\rm K}^{\rm h}=112$~K, which is about 20\% lower than the maximum temperature $T_{\rm max}$ of the electrical resistance at ambient strain.
 However, it should be noted that the exact position of $T_{\rm max}$ is also influenced by the unknown phonon background to $\rho(T)$ and a previous attempt to subtract such background by the analysis of $\rho(T)$ data of nonmagnetic LuRh$_2$Si$_2$ indeed revealed a lower value of $T_{\rm max}$, close to the pronounced negative peak in the thermoelectric power at 80-100~K in Lu$_{1-x}$Yb$_{x}$Rh$_2$Si$_2$~\cite{Koehler2008}.
-Since we follow the {\it relative} change of energy scales in YRS with strain, we prefer to directly analyze our raw electrical resistance data without any background subtraction and will later use a scaling factor to adjust the strain dependence of the Kondo temperature at zero strain to $T_{\rm K}=25$~K.
+Since we follow the {\it relative} change of energy scales in YRS with strain, we prefer to directly analyze our raw electrical resistance data without any background subtraction and will later use a scaling factor to adjust the strain dependence of the Kondo temperature at zero strain to $T_{\rm K}=27$~K. Note that the phonon contribution to the electrical resistance scales with the Debye temperature, whose change under $10^{-3}$ strain is tiny.
+Additionally, tetragonal YbRh$_2$Si$_2$ is far from any structural phase transitions.
+Thus, strain induced changes of $\rho(T)$ result mostly from the 4f contribution and not primarily from phonons.